JunMa11/TNSCUI2020/README.md

 ## Acknowledgment

-We appreciate TN-SCUI 2020 organizers for the great challenge.
-We also thank all authors of nnU-Net for the out-of-the-box method.
+We highly appreciate TN-SCUI 2020 organizers for the great challenge, and all authors of nnU-Net for the out-of-the-box method.